Home > Library > Research Bias > Ingroup Bias

 People selectively attend to or interpret information that confirms their positive views of the ingroup and negative views of outgroups, further reinforcing ingroup bias.

-Our daily lives can be significantly impacted by ingroup bias, affecting our beliefs, attitudes, behaviours, and interactions with others.
-Following are some of the most prominent impacts of ingroup bias on our daily lives:
+Ingroup bias can have both positive and negative effects.
+The following are some of the most prominent impacts of ingroup bias on our daily lives:

 One of the most prominent impacts of ingroup bias is discrimination.
 Ingroup bias causes prejudice and discriminatory attitudes toward outgroup members.
 As a result, people are subjected to unjust treatment, prejudice, and stereotypes based on ethnicity, nationality, religion, or social class.